 ADR UK allocates funding, time, and expertise to foster thriving, well-connected networks that drive impactful research using administrative data.
+Through these projects, we are building strategic leadership and capacity in key areas such as children’s outcomes and youth transitions.

 By nurturing these communities, ADR UK is advancing the use of administrative data for public good across the UK.